HiroIso/etl-pipeline-bank/README.md

 The ETL pipeline detail:

+1. **Logging function**:
+It will be called multiple times throughout the execution of the pipeline and will add a log entry in "code_log.txt.

-1. **Extracting information**:
+2. **Extracting information**:
-Using the web scraping process to extract information from the specified web page.
+Using the web scraping process to extract information from [the specified web page](https://web.archive.org/web/20230908091635/https://en.wikipedia.org/wiki/List_of_largest_banks) and save it to a dataframe.

-2. **Transform information**:
+3. **Transform information**:
-It modifies the values in million USDs to billion USDs (rounded to 2 decimal places) as required.
+Transform the dataframe by adding columns for Market Capitalization in GBP, EUR and INR, rounded to 2 decimal places, based on the exchange rate information in the **exchange_rate.csv** file.

-3. **Loading information**:
+4. **Loading information**:
+It saves the transformed dataframe to **Largest_banks_data.csv** file.

+5. **Loading to Database**:
-It saves the transformed dataframe to "Countries_by_GDP.csv" file and the transformed dataframe as a table in the database "World_Economies.db".
+It saves the transformed dataframe to an SQL database server as a table

-4. **Querying the database table**:
+6. **Querying the database table**:
 It runs the query statement on the table and retrieve the output as a filtered dataframe.
 This dataframe will be printed.

-5. **Logging progress**:
-It will be called multiple times throughout the execution of this code and will add a log entry in "etl_project_log.txt" file.

-6. **Execution function**:
+7. **Execution**:
-It execute all the functions to process the pipeline.
+It execute all the functions to process the pipeline and the log entries will be stored at all stages.